Ken-Shi/Balatro_HighCardMod/README.md

 </div>

 # Installation
-1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.3+).
+1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.7+).
 This is used by most of the Balatro mods.

-Quick Install for step 2 and 3: download the two zip files and unzip them in Steamodded's Mods folder.
-You should get two folders: `CardBackInjection` and `HighCardMod`;
+Quick Install for step 2: download the zip file and unzip them in Steamodded's Mods folder.
+You should get a folders called `HighCardMod`;

-2. Please install [CardBackInjection](https://github.com/Ken-Shi/Balatro_CardBackInjection), which is another mod I made that allows addition of custom card backs to the game.
-TL;DR: get the `CardBackInjection` folder in Steamodded's Mods folder.
+2. Install HighCardMod simply by download `HighCardMod` folder put them in Steamodded's Mods folder.

-3. Install HighCardMod simply by download `HighCardMod` folder put them in Steamodded's Mods folder.
+3. Enjoy your journey as a **PLAYER**!

-4. Enjoy your journey as a **PLAYER**!
+Note: There is a major rework of the mod released on April 8, 2024.
+If you have played a version prior to this date, I recommend a refresh install!

 # X-Playing Deck and X-Playing Joker